 Everyone who worked for Asante is without a job, of course.
 Asante's assets are being divvied up, and everything the company owned -- including its intellectual property -- will go to the highest bidders.

 Snap was very well-received, with customers raving about the quick convenient insulin cartridge changes, easy-to-navigate menu, and customizable look and feel.
-The company also did some of the most innovative things in insulin pump marketing to date.
+The company also did some of the most innovative things in insulin pump marketing to date, we think, with re-chargeable brochures and such.

 So wait, how the eff did it all fall apart?!